 Selected Journal Publications

 Verdín, D., (2021) The Power of Interest: Minoritized Women’s Interest in Engineering Fosters Persistence Beliefs Beyond Belongingness and Engineering Identity.
-International Journal of STEM Education (minor revisions requested)
+International Journal of STEM Education (accepted)

 Verdín, D., Smith, J., & Lucena, J. (2021).
 Recognizing the funds of knowledge of first-generation college students in engineering: An instrument development.
 Journal of Engineering Education (anticipated publication date: July 2021)